Linear programming bounds for hyperbolic surfaces: First eigenvalue

-\item In genus $5$ to $7$, $14$, and $17$, we apply linear programming to some of the surfaces listed in \tableref{table:sys} to obtain lower bounds on their first eigenvalue based on their systole (see Section \ref{subsec:gaps}).
+\item In genus $5$ to $6$, $14$, and $17$, we apply linear programming to some of the surfaces listed in \tableref{table:sys} to obtain lower bounds on their first eigenvalue based on their systole (see Section \ref{subsec:gaps}).
 The true value of $\lambda_1$ for these surfaces is certainly larger than the estimates we give since we discard all the geometric terms and the contribution of higher eigenvalues in the Selberg trace formula, while the test functions we use have only finitely many zeros.
-For instance, preliminary numerical calculations by Master's student Mathieu Pineault indicate that the Fricke--Macbeath curve in genus $7$ has $\lambda_1 \approx 1.239$.

 \item If $X \to Y$ is a finite-sheeted covering of hyperbolic orbifolds, then $\lambda_1(Y) \geq \lambda_1(X)$ since any eigenfunction on $Y$ lifts to an eigenfunction on $X$ with the same eigenvalue.
 We will use this in the next bullet point.